pytube/pytube/README.rst

 Development
 ===========

-Development of this happens on GitHub, patches including tests, documentation are very welcome, as well as bug reports and collaborators are welcome!
+Development of this happens on GitHub, patches including tests, documentation are very welcome, as well as bug reports and feature contributions are welcome!
 Also please open an issue if this tool does not function as you'd expect.

 How to release updates
 ----------------------